USGS-CMG/stglib/doc/sig.rst

 Raw .cdf to CF-compliant .nc
 ============================

 Convert the raw .cdf data (for each data type) into an CF-compliant netCDF file with .nc extension, optionally including :doc:`atmospheric correction </atmos>` of the pressure data.
-Correcting pressure for atmospheric is a side-bar task- use the .ipynb examples to see what to do.

 runsigcdf2nc.py
 ---------------